 If a computer is connected when you start up the EXPLORER 500, and the web interface is accessed, you can enter the SIM PIN from the web interface.

-Until you enter the PIN in the Home window, you can only access the PROPERTIES window and upload software.
+Until you enter the PIN, you can only access the Dashboard and the PROPERTIES window and upload software.
 Access to all other parts of the web interface requires a PIN.

 Type in the PIN and press OK.